skypjack/entt/docs/process.md

   least define it to work properly.
 The `void *` parameter is an opaque pointer to user data (if any) forwarded directly to the process during an update.

-* `void init(void *);`
+* `void init();`

-  It's invoked at the first tick, immediately before an update.
-The `void *` parameter is an opaque pointer to user data (if any) forwarded directly to the process during an update.
+  It's invoked when the process joins the running queue of a scheduler.
+This happens as soon as it's attached to the scheduler if the process is a top level one, otherwise when it replaces its parent if the process is a continuation.

 * `void succeeded();`